SparklingWasser/BrainFunctionalConnectivity/README.md

 # Brain Functional Connectivity

-This function is to compute functional connectivity between two time-series signals, especially for the data without header files that are typically needed in Fieldtrip or SIFT in EEGLAB toolboxes.
+This function is to compute functional connectivity between two time-series signals (e.g., EEG), especially for the data without header files that are typically needed in Fieldtrip or SIFT in EEGLAB toolboxes.

 Usage: